20 – Twentieth Season – Peter Davison

 Enlightenment

 The White Guardian tries to send a message to the Doctor but it is garbled.
 But the Doctor does get some coordinates and takes the TARDIS to what appears to be a sailing yacht.
 But it soon transpires that this is a a ship in space, using solar sails to go around the solar system.
-It is in a race with a several other ships, including a Greek trireme and a pirate vessel.
+It is in a race with a several other ships, including a Greek galley and a pirate vessel.
 The officers of each ship are Eternals, but the crew are humans from the appropriate era, whom the Eternals call Ephemerals.
-Whoever wins the race receives Enlightenment from the tow guardians, Black and White.
+Whoever wins the race receives Enlightenment from the two guardians, Black and White.
 The Eternals seem somewhat vacuous, and the Doctor says they are actually dependent on the Ephemerals for their ideas.
 The Eternals are definitely powerful, though, and can be dangerous.
 Several of the other ships have been blown up, and the Doctor figures out that it is the pirate ship that is behind it.

-Turlough is still trying to kill the Doctor, but not doimng a very good job of it, and the Black Guardian at one point tries to kill Turlough.
+Turlough is still trying to kill the Doctor, but not doing a very good job of it, and the Black Guardian at one point tries to kill Turlough.
 But at the very last minute Turlough rejects a chance to sacrifice the Doctor in return for a share of Enlightenment.
 This causes the Black Guardian to disappear in smoke and flame, but the White Guardian tells everyone that he will be back, and warns the Doctor because the Doctor has now thwarted the Black Guardian twice, the first time being in The Key to Time (see The Armageddon Factor).
 So now Turlough has gone to the good side, and the Black Guardian Trilogy is ended.

 This story was written by Barbara Clegg, and directed by Fiona Cumming, making it the first Doctor Who story to be both written and directed by women.